currinjs/CurrinJS/aio/content/guide/forms.md

 This page shows you how to build a simple form from scratch.
 Along the way you'll learn how to:

-* Build an Angular form with a component and template.
+* Build an Currin form with a component and template.
 * Use `ngModel` to create two-way data bindings for reading and writing input-control values.
 * Track state changes and the validity of form controls.
 * Provide visual feedback using special CSS classes that track the state of the controls.